hupe1980/gotoaws/README.md

   gotoaws eks get-token [flags]

 Flags:
-      --cluster string   arn or name of the cluster (required) -h, --help             help for get-token
+      --cluster string   arn or name of the cluster -h, --help             help for get-token
-      --role string      arn or name of the role
+      --role string      arn or name of the role --token-only       Return only the token for use with Bearer token based tools

 Global Flags:
       --config string      config file (default "$HOME/.config/configstore/gotoaws.json")